csfloat/inspect/README.md

 ## How to First Login a Bot

 **Note**: If the bot has never logged into the steam client before and doesn't have Mobile 2FA enabled (fresh account), you can just input the username and password and it should successfully log in without email 2FA

+If your bot doesn't own CS:GO, CSGOFloat will automatically try to obtain a license for it during startup.

 * Using Email 2FA
 	* Only fill in the `user` and `pass` fields for the bot (make sure the `auth` field is empty or removed)